 St Michael's is an inclusive school where we strive to encourage all children, no matter what their ability is, to achieve the very best that they can.
 Every effort is made to ensure that children with special educational needs or a disability are fully integrated into the life of the school with barriers to learning being removed.
 Early identification is crucial with staff being trained in many areas of SEND such as ASD, speech and language, ELSA and specific learning difficulties.
-Parents are involved in the process and will be informed of support in place.
+Parents are involved from the very beginning and are part of the decision making process in deciding what support is appropriate.